Zamia integrifolia

-Zamia integrifolia, also known as coontie palm is a small, tough, woody cycad native to the southeastern United States (in Florida and Georgia), the Bahamas, Cuba, and the Cayman Islands.
+Zamia integrifolia, also known as coontie, is a small, tough, woody cycad native to the southeastern United States (in Florida and formerly in Georgia), the Bahamas, Cuba, the Cayman Islands, and Puerto Rico.
+It is the only cycad native to the continental United States (the parts of the USA that exclude Hawaii and Alaska).
+Traditionally, it was used by Indigenous Americans to make starch.